 - Boxing Day — December 26

 You’ll also want to factor in your other marketing activities.
 For example, look for ways to coordinate your posting schedule with your email marketing schedule.
 Remember that you can easily share your holiday emails on social media, and use social media to encourage fans and followers to join your email list.

 Here’s an example of what your calendar might look like for December:

 Look for ways to save time and keep things running smoothly

 If you’re a Constant Contact customer, you can create and schedule your holiday emails in advance.
 You can also use tools like Facebook’s native post scheduler, which lets you schedule your posts ahead of time.
 Try to incorporate a number of time-saving tools to schedule posts before things get too hectic.

 Also, make sure to take advantage of the convenience of mobile tools.
 Download the mobile apps for each of your most important social platforms.
 You can also download the Constant Contact mobile app and create email reminders and announcements right from your mobile device!

-Check out our holiday marketing HQ for tools to help you plan, design, create, and measure your holiday campaigns.
+For more holiday marketing advice, check out these holiday marketing blog articles for tools to help you plan, design, create, and measure your holiday campaigns.